Finding Value in the Rubble… Concrete Recycling

 The Financial Benefits of Recycling Concrete

-With landfill fees in the United States ranging from $30 – $100 a ton, diverting concrete from landfill can create significant savings in your project’s costs, since the cost of sending concrete waste to landfills can be greater than the cost of sorting and selling your concrete waste to a specialized recycler.
-Because concrete is bulky and heavy, disposing of this material can be a costly exercise.
+With landfill fees in the United States ranging from $30 – $100 a ton, diverting concrete from landfills can create significant savings in your project’s costs, since the cost of sending concrete waste to landfills can be greater than the cost of sorting and selling your concrete waste to a specialized recycler.
+Because concrete is bulky and heavy, disposing of it can be costly and a major factor in overall construction waste management expenses.

-By utilizing recycled concrete in your construction projects, the cost savings are also significant.
-One freeway construction project in Anaheim, California created roughly $5 million in savings in construction costs by using almost 700,000 tons of recycled concrete during the build.
+Using recycled concrete in your construction projects also yields significant cost savings.
+One freeway construction project in Anaheim, California, generated roughly $5 million in savings by using almost 700,000 tons of recycled concrete during construction.

-Keeping costs down is a priority for any project, but not if it means sacrificing structural quality.
-However, according to the Construction Materials Recycling Association, the high quality of recycled concrete allows it to meet state and federal specifications and it performs better in new concrete and asphalt products by providing better compaction and constructability compared to virgin aggregate.
+Keeping costs down is a priority for any project, but not at the expense of structural quality.
+However, according to the Construction Materials Recycling Association, the high quality of recycled concrete allows it to meet state and federal specifications, and it performs better in new concrete and asphalt products by providing better compaction and constructability compared to virgin aggregate.

 The Environmental Benefits of Recycling Concrete